All Episodes

 I was thinking about this last night.

-I was on vacation once back in the 90s, and I was out in my adopted hometown of Sacramento.
+And I was out in my adopted hometown of Sacramento.

-Some abortion case came down the line.
+Some abortion case came down to lunch.

-And somehow the local TV stations knew that I was in town, even though I was not working, I was on vacation, and uh somehow got hold of me, and one of them is will you grant us an interview?
+And somehow the local TV stations knew that I was in town, even though I was not working.

 I said, okay.

-I don't even remember the specifics of the decision, but that was the instant for me that I began to realize this is just a political decision, and they're asking me a political figure what I think of this decision.
+But that was the instant for me that I began to realize this is just a political decision.

-court's not supposed to be the final arbiter of political and social issues in this country?
+What is the court's not supposed to be the final arbiter of political and social issues in this country?

 That's Congress.

-And the president, the elected representatives of the people decide these things.
+And the president, the elected representatives of the people decide these things, not these members of courts.

-They've got more judges on the court than we do, and they're instituting their personal policy preferences, and liberalism is being instituted as law by by judges.
+They've got more judges on the court than we do, and they're instituting their personal policy preferences, and liberalism is being instituted as law by judges, and thereby takes it out of the arena of ideas and debate.

 That's got to stop.

-The idea that the people look at the Supreme Court, uh, let's say if a controversial issue.
+The idea that the people look at the Supreme Court, let's say, of a controversial issue, make it up, something besides abortion, or use abortion in your mind if that works best.

 Sorry.